udo-munk/z80pack/doc/README-asm.txt

 Convert everything to upper case for compatibility with old source code.

 Option o:
 To override the default name of the output file.
-The extension ".bin" or ".hex" will be added when none is specified.
-Without this option the name of the output file becomes the name of the first input file, but with the extension ".bin" or ".hex".
+The extension ".bin", ".hex", or ".c" will be added when none is specified.
+Without this option the name of the output file becomes the name of the first input file, but with the extension ".bin", ".hex", or ".c".

 Option l:
 Without this option no list file will be generated.
 With -l a list file